Sonnet 116: Quatrain 2

 The compass is also considered an important symbol in the first part of the poem.
 John Doebler identifies a compass as a symbol that drives the poem, "The first quatrain of this sonnet makes implied use of the compass emblem, a commonplace symbol for constancy during the period in which Shakespeare's sonnets were composed."
 Doebler identifies certain images in the poem with a compass, "In the Renaissance the compass is usually associated with the making of a circle, the ancient symbol of eternity, but in sonnet 116 the emphasis is more upon the contrasting symbolism of the legs of the compass."
 The two feet of the compass represent the differences between permanent aspects of love and temporary ones.
 These differences are explained as, "The physical lovers are caught in a changing world of time, but they are stabilized by spiritual love, which exists in a constant world of eternal ideals."
 The sonnet uses imagery like this to create a clearer concept of love in the speaker's mind.

-In simpler words, according to Nithya,The second quatrain elaborates the nature of true love.
-True love is like a fixed beacon that is not shaken ever by storms.
-It is the Pole Star that guides every voyaging ship.
-Its true value is unknown although its altitude is known.